Root Canal Treatment - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 After a root canal treatment, your tooth must be restored to restore as much of its original function and appearance as possible.
 If your root canal was performed by an endodontist, they will fill the tooth with a temporary filling and send you back to your dentist to restore your tooth.
 Your dentist will restore your tooth with a permanent filling or crown.
 The type of restoration will depend on the strength of the remaining part of the treated tooth.
 If it is a back tooth, the dentist will likely use a crown because chewing puts a lot of pressure on these teeth.
 If there is not enough remaining of the treated tooth, your dentist may use a post to hold the crown in place.

-Root canal treatment may require 1 or 2 visits.
+Root canal treatment may require 1 to 2 visits.
 After a root canal treatment, your tooth may remain sensitive for 1 or 2 weeks.
-If you experience severe pain or swelling, which is NOT common, see your dentist.
+If you experience severe pain or swelling, which is NOT common, see your dentist as soon as possible.

 Reference: The Canadian Dental Association